avishek-choudhary/Pizza-Place-Sales/README.md

 ## Credits

-This dataset was downloaded from Maven Analytics: https://maven-datasets.s3.amazonaws.com/Pizza+Place+Sales/Pizza+Place+Sales.zip
+This dataset was downloaded from Maven Analytics click <a href="https://maven-datasets.s3.amazonaws.com/Pizza+Place+Sales/Pizza+Place+Sales.zip">here</a> to download.

 ## License